Lou Conter, last survivor of USS Arizona from Pearl Harbor attack, dies at 102

-HONOLULU — (AP) — The last living survivor of the USS Arizona battleship that exploded and sank during the Japanese bombing of Pearl Harbor has died.
-Lou Conter was 102.
+HONOLULU — (AP) — Lou Conter, the last living survivor of the USS Arizona battleship that exploded and sank during the Japanese bombing of Pearl Harbor, has died.
+He was 102.

-Conter passed away at his home Monday in Grass Valley, California following congestive heart failure, his daughter, Louann Daley said.
+Conter passed away on Monday at his home in Grass Valley, California, following congestive heart failure, his daughter, Louann Daley said, adding she was beside him along with two of her brothers, James and Jeff.

 Conter was a quartermaster, standing on the main deck of the Arizona as Japanese planes flew overhead at 7:55 a.m. on Dec.
 7 that year.
 Sailors were just beginning to hoist colors or raise the flag when the assault began.